-US IP statutes provide numerous remedies for infringement.
+US IP statues provide numerous remedies for infringement.
 For patent and copyright infringement, IP owners can receive monetary relief (actual or statutory damages), preliminary or permanent injunctions, exclusion orders and seizures of imported items.
-For wilful or deliberate infringement, patent and copyright owners can get increased damages, which are up to three times the compensatory damages.
-Additionally, costs may be recoverable, and in cases of wilful infringement attorneys' fees are also recoverable.
+For wilful or deliberate infringement, patent and copyright owners may win increased damages, which can be up to three times the compensatory damages.
+Additionally, costs may be recoverable, and in cases of wilful infringement, attorneys' fees are also recoverable.

-Federal courts evaluate a request for an injunction to remedy patent infringement under the Supreme Court's decision in eBay v MercExchange LLC, 547 US 388 (2006).
-Under eBay, a plaintiff must demonstrate that:

-- · absent an injunction it would suffer irreparable injury; - · monetary damages are inadequate; - that balance of hardships between the plaintiff and defendant favours an injunction; and - · an injunction is not contrary to the public interest.
+Federal courts evaluate a request for an injunction to remedy patent infringement under the Supreme Court's decision in $eBay\ v$ $MercExchange\ LLC$, 547 US 388 (2006).
+Under eBay, a plaintiff must demonstrate that: (i) absent an injunction it would suffer irreparable injury; (ii) monetary damages are inadequate; (iii) that balance of hardships between the plaintiff and defendant favours an injunction; and (iv) an injunction is not contrary to the public interest.

 Trademark owners also have numerous remedies available for infringement: injunctions, a court order requiring the destruction or forfeiture of infringing articles, damages (again, which may be trebled in cases involving bad faith) and disgorgement of the infringer's profits.
-For dilution, largely the only remedy available is an injunction against further dilution.
-However, if the trademark owner can prove wilfulness, they can seek attorneys' fees, monetary damages and even treble damages.
+For dilution, the most likely remedy is an injunction against further dilution.
+However, if the trademark owner can prove wilfulness, they can seek attorneys' fees, monetary damages, and even treble damages.